mimmato/mimmato.github.io/_posts/2024-11-01-Java-Class-Methods-Constructor.md

 #### Method overloading
 Method overloading is used when you want to bring more functionality out of the same method.
 It is important to note that to overload a method, you must:
 - preserve the method name throughout your declarations
-- ensure that the method parameters differ each type the method is declared
+- ensure that the method parameters differ each time the method is declared

 Let's take the `carSpeed();` method we declared previously as an example and overload it: